The Spanish school system, an introduction if you want to live in Spain

 Spain’s public schools have improved considerably in past years and the qualifications gained are valid if your child wants to study at a university elsewhere.

 The school year will vary from one region to another and will also be affected by what a child is studying, their level, and their particular school.
 In Spain, the school year generally starts in mid-September and runs through to mid-June.
 There are three terms of roughly 11 weeks.

 Spain has the longest school holidays of anywhere in Europe.
 Half terms do not really exist, though compensation is in the numerous local festival days and non-teaching days that give children and teachers more breaks in the school year.

-There are usually two weeks of holiday over Christmas, two weeks over Easter and a long summer holiday of around 10–11 weeks.
-Children moving up from primary to secondary school will sometimes get an extra week or two of summer holiday, which may even include an end-of-school trip abroad.
+There are usually two weeks of holiday over Christmas, two weeks over Easter, and a long summer holiday of around 10–11 weeks.
+Children moving up from primary to secondary school will sometimes get an extra week or two of the summer holiday, which may even include an end-of-school trip abroad.

 Teaching in Spain?